Sanchit-Raut/KolabIT/API_TESTING_GUIDE.md

 ```

 ### What this means:
 ✅ Project created!
-You are the owner.
+You are the owner and status is automatically set to RECRUITING.

 ---